 “Yes, Embassy, but it’s only a movie,” you say.

 Well, surprise.
-A post-Gattaca publication (unrelated to the movie) showed the limitations in predicting outcomes based on genetic predisposition alone – kind of validating the film’s premise.
+A post-Gattaca publication (unrelated to the movie) showed the limitations in predicting outcomes based on genetic predisposition alone, validating the film’s premise.
 The investigators studied patients with high, intermediate, and low genetic risk factors associated with heart disease.
-They recorded their lifestyle choices, including food-intake, exercise, and smoking.
+They recorded their lifestyle choices, including food intake, exercise, and smoking.

 The results were pretty amazing.
 A “healthy lifestyle” reduced the risk of heart disease even among the patients with the highest risk factor.
-And here’s the kicker: the patients with the highest genetic risk but “healthy lifestyle” had a 50% lower relative risk of heart disease compared with their “unhealthy” counterparts.
+And here’s the kicker: the patients with the highest genetic risk but a “healthy lifestyle” had a 50% lower relative risk of heart disease than their “unhealthy” counterparts.

 How about that?
-It seems like the “it’s in the genes” argument is insufficient to explain certain traits, which is a sort of relief if you think about it.
-As far as genetics goes, your life is not a genetic script that dictates your future, you can tune your future with the right mindset and environment.
+The “it’s in the genes” argument seems insufficient to explain certain traits, which is a relief if you think about it.
+As far as genetics goes, your life is not a genetic script dictating your future; you can tune your future with the right mindset and environment.

 3. The potential dangers of individualized DNA sequencing

 In the dystopian world of the Gattaca movie, discrimination based on genes is illegal.
 But employers and insurance companies have no issues collecting someone’s DNA from a doorknob or a simple handshake.

 As a result, since his parents cannot cover the insurance, Vincent gets over-protected as a child.
 He can also forget his dream job as a space-man at Gattaca Aerospace Corporation, at least if society gets to decide.

 The Gattaca movie points out how your genetic code can be used against you in the wrong hands.
 But again, does this fit into our reality?
 I mean, we have rules, contracts, and laws.